 Of all the new restaurant concepts and ghost kitchens born in the pandemic, Lucky Danger has been, well, pretty lucky.
-The Chinese-American takeout from chefs Tim Ma (formerly Kyirisan and American Son) and Andrew Chiou (ex-Momo Yakitori) has sold out every day since its November takeover of Prather’s Alley in Mt.
+The Chinese-American takeout from chefs Tim Ma (formerly Kyirisan and American Son) and Andrew Chiou (ex-Momo Yakitori) has sold out regularly since its November takeover of Prather’s Alley in Mt.
 Vernon Triangle.
-Now, the concept is headed to a permanent Arlington restaurant space.
-The all-day carryout is slated to open in April with a similar menu of takeout classics—dumplings, kung pao chicken, broccoli beef—and a “secret” menu of more traditional Chinese dishes like pig ear salad and whole stuffed fish.
+Now, the all-day carryout concept is opening in a permanent Arlington restaurant space on Wednesday, July 21 with a similar menu of takeout classics—dumplings, kung pao chicken, broccoli beef—and a “secret” menu of more traditional Chinese dishes like pig ear salad and whole stuffed fish.

 The restaurant concept is a personal one for Ma and Chiou, both first generation Chinese-Americans with French training and finer-dining backgrounds.
 For Ma, who’s been consulting since his Shaw restaurant, Kyirisan, closed in 2019, the catalyst to jump back into his own projects came from an exhibit in the Smithsonian’s National Museum of American History: “Food, Transforming the American Table.”
 His uncle’s New York restaurant, Paul Ma’s China Kitchen, was featured, and Ma and his family participated in telling stories of Chinese food as it developed in America.